💀3.15💀 iLL3aT’s Cold Skeleton Warriors/Archers/Mages ❆ League Starter ❆ All Content ❆

 The jewel can be divined, but the name may be change, so it will take three divines on average to land a jewel with the same name.

 The Xibaqua jewel is very nice with the addition of cluster jewels since you can get to 90 max chaos resistance.
 It corrupts the keystone to Divine Flesh with the upside of basically +5-7 maximum elemental resistances, at the cost of zero energy shield (it’s still there, but useless).
 I ran one of these in 3.10, and feel extremely tanky, probably more so than if I ran a Doryani.
 However, you need a lot of chaos resistance, and ideally three “Born of Chaos notables from small cluster jewels or megalomaniacs.

 My 3.9 Doryani Jewel illustrated to show how it works:

-Due to not needing flasks for damage, this build is allowed to run five defensive/utility flasks to maximize playability and survivability.
-You will need to have at least three magic flasks in order to be immune to bleeding, freezing, and curses.
-I recommend the three “required” flasks and two “optional” ones.
-Where possible, try to get 26% on these via Hillock in research (betrayal content) My flasks, followed by the write-up:
+Due to not needing flasks for damage, this build is allowed to run four defensive/utility flasks to maximize playability and survivability and a mana flask.
+You will need to have at least two magic flasks in order to be remove bleeding and freezing.
+I recommend the four “required” flasks and one optional one.
+Where possible, try to get 26% on these via Hillock in research (betrayal content) My flasks, followed by the write-up (RIP basalt, replace with mana):